8go/matrix-commander/README.md

 Messages to send can be provided
 1) in the command line (-m or --message)
-2) as input from the keyboard
+2) as input from the keyboard (if there is no other input or command)
 3) through a pipe from stdin (|), i.e. piped in from another program.

 For sending messages the program supports various text formats: